gffrct/joint-lens-design/README.md

 - simulate physically accurate geometrical aberrations on input images that represent virtual scenes; and
 - optimize them either in isolation or alongside downstream vision tasks.

-In the CVPR 2023 work, this code was applied on object detection as a downstream computer vision task.
+In the CVPR 2023 work, this code was applied to object detection as a downstream computer vision task.

 If you find our work useful in your research, please cite: